sheunl/Toy-OS/README.md

 4. Nasm Assembler
 5. ghex (optional)

-A script ==req.sh== for installing requirements is provide for Ubuntu/Debian users.
+A script **req.sh** for installing requirements is provide for Ubuntu/Debian users.
 Note: "chmod +x" before excuting.
 Makefile is available just "make" to build and "make run" to run on QEMU.

 ### Hopefully this can be helpful to any one reading the text, that wants something to run